 Marja Komppa and Ari Seppälä bought a farm from Korpilahti in 1990 and decided to produce food for their own needs.
 Soon after that they started selling direct to customers and ever since the Komppa-Seppälä organic farm has cultivated and produced food both for themselves and for customer’s needs.

 – At first our farm was a multipurpose farm: we kept bees and animals, we grew crop and mushrooms.
 For the first decade we sold food directly to customers.
-But in the early 2000’s we decided to specialize in beekeeping and founded our first brand, Voi hyvin honey, Komppa summarizes the farms history.
+But in the early 2000’s we decided to specialize in beekeeping and founded our first brand, Voi hyvin honey (now Mielihyvin honey), Komppa summarizes the farms history.

 Nowadays Komppa and Seppälä are both farmers and entrepreneurs.
 Running the farm and the businesses can be a lot but all the interesting and versatile task that are part of their everyday life keep Komppa and Seppälä keen on their job.

 – One day can contain everything from fixing the machines to doing marketing and paperwork.
 Luckily, the roach that is used for the canned fish is in season in the winter while beekeeping is mainly done during summer months.

 The Komppa-Seppälä farm has operated as an organic farm since the beginning and sustainability is one of the farm owners’ principles.
 The pollinating bees are good for the surrounding nature and roach fishing decreases eutrophication and levels of phosphorus in the waters.
 Komppa wonders if they would have started their farm and businesses, had their lines of production not been truly beneficial for the environment.

 – When both the business and the food production are based on an interest towards the well-being of environment, there is no need to come up with stories emphasizing the sustainability and quality of your product, Komppa states.